-Power button Press this button to power on or off the stystem.
+Power switchSwitch to power on or off the system.

 Power (DC-IN) port Insert the bundled AC adapter into this port and connect your router to a power source.

 USB port Insert a USB device such as USB hard disk or USB flash drive into the port.
 Insert your iPad's USB cable into the port to charge your iPad.